vispolygon/simplehttp/README.md

   (You can use '--port' option to change service port)

 ## Credit
-"Free Sci Fi Fighter" model is by [CGPitbull](https://sketchfab.com/CGPitbull) under [Creative Common license](https://creativecommons.org/licenses/by/4.0/)
+"Free Sci Fi Fighter" model is by [CGPitbull](https://sketchfab.com/CGPitbull).

 ## Misc
-This repository is intended as an assitant purpose for [glTFShowcase](https://www.vispolygon.com).
+This repository is intended as an auxiliary for [glTFShowcase](https://www.vispolygon.com).

 [glTF Sample Models](https://github.com/KhronosGroup/glTF-Sample-Models)